These Temecula Wineries Have the Best Views in the Valley

 Leoness Cellars

-A patio looking out on a vineyard.
+A small house on top of a vineyard.

 (View is also pictured at the top of the page.)
 When Leoness Cellars expanded their property, they added a pathway that leads down into the vineyard and lots of patio seating—all designed to take in the views of the vineyard and rolling valley hills.
-There’s a small church at the top of a nearby hill, and it paints such a pretty picture.
+There’s a small country church-like building at the top of a nearby hill, and it paints such a pretty picture.
 On weekends, there’s a wine bar to visit down on the vineyard patio and live music as well; on weekdays, guests can either stop in the tasting room first for a glass, then make their way down or, better yet, have lunch on the exclusive member patio when it’s open to the public Monday through Thursday.

 Reservations are recommended for the restaurant.
 Walk-in for tastings.